bryanmcelvy/microHeartMonitor/README.md

 I also hope that anyone interested in any of the fields of knowledge relevant to this project (biomedical/electrical/computer/software engineering) will find this helpful to look at or even use in their own projects.

 ### Disclaimer
 This project is neither a product nor a medical device (by any legal definition, anyway), and is not intended to be either or both of things now or in the future.
-It is simply a resume-building passion project.
+It is simply a passion project.

 ### Key Terms
-WIP
-* Analog front-end (AFE)
 * Electrocardiogram/Electrocardiography (ECG)
+* Heart rate
 * Heart rate monitor
+* QRS complex
+* QRS detector
+* RR interval

 [🔼 BACK TO TOP 🔼](#μheartmonitor-an-ecg-based-heart-rate-monitor)

 ## Materials & Methods

-### Hardware
+### Hardware Design

 <details>
-<summary> ❗️ Click to see overall circuit ❗️ </summary>
+<summary> ❗️ Click to see overall circuit schematic ❗️ </summary>
 <img src="docs/figures/schematics/circuit_overall.png" width="1000" />
 </details><br>